Why AI Agents Need Their Own Financial Controls

 Purpose-built infrastructure changes everything

 The solution is not better prompts or more careful coding.
 It is financial infrastructure designed specifically for autonomous software.
-Each agent gets its own virtual card with its own budget, its own merchant restrictions, and its own velocity controls.
-The limits are enforced by the payment network — Visa and Mastercard — not by the agent's code.
-Even a fully compromised agent cannot spend beyond its allocated budget or transact with a blocked merchant category.
+Each agent gets its own financial identity, balance, budget, approval threshold, and velocity controls.
+Those limits are evaluated outside the agent runtime before a payment instruction can be signed or executed.

 The result is not just security — it is visibility.
-Every agent has its own transaction history, its own budget utilization metrics, and its own spending patterns.
-You can see at a glance which agents are delivering value and which are wasting resources.
-You can freeze a single agent without affecting the rest.
-You can set different rules for different agents based on their purpose and risk profile.
-This is the level of control that the agent economy demands, and it starts with giving each agent its own financial identity.
+Every agent has its own transaction history, budget utilization, and payment context.
+You can see at a glance which agents are active, which are approaching their limits, and which decisions need review.
+You can pause one agent so new payments are denied without destroying its credential, then resume it when the issue is resolved.
+This is the level of control the agent economy demands, and it starts with giving each agent its own financial identity.